 The NetGuardian's primary job is to mediate remote site alarms to SNMP traps and send them to an SNMP manager.
-Maybe you need to join telephone switchgear monitoring and remote site environmentals into your SNMP network management.
+Maybe you need to join telephone switchgear monitoring and remote site environmental levels into your SNMP network management.
 NetGuardians are a simple, cost-effective solution.

 All NetGuardian inputs can be mediated to SNMP traps.
-You can then select to not send a trap for each single alarm, so you can filter out any unimportant stuff.
+You can then select to not send a trap for every single alarm, so you can filter out any unimportant stuff.

 The NetGuardian can report to a lot of SNMP managers at different IP addresses at the same time.
 This makes it great for sorting alarms to different departments.

 The NetGuardian can also report at the same time to the T/Mon Remote Alarm Monitoring System.

 The NetGuardian is designed for standard telco operating environments.
 It's 1 RU in size, mountable in 19" or 23" racks, with dual -48 volt power inputs.
 NEBS Level 3 certification is available.

 The NetGuardian has 32 contact closure alarms, 8 analog inputs, and 8 control relays - enough to have solid alarm coverage for telecom gear, power supplies, environmental factors, door alarms, etc., at a medium-sized site.

 If you need to monitor more than that, you should check out the NetGuardian Expansion Unit.
 It adds an extra 48 contact closures to the NetGuardian's base capacity.
 Up to three Expansion Units can be daisy-chained off a base NetGuardian, for a total potential capacity of 176 contact closures.

 Cool feature: 32 ping alarms, providing an easy way to check on IP gear at your remote sites.